SwitchbackTech/compass-docs/docs/advanced/deploy.md

 ## Backend (API)

 After running [the build CLI for the backend](../getting-started/Build), you'll have a bunch of Node files.
 You can copy these to your server and run them directly like a normal Node app -- by running `node node/packages/backend/src/app.js`.
 Similar to the web app, it's up to you to decide how to configure your Node server.
 You could turn it into a container and deploy it on a PaaS.
-Or you could run it in a VM on a cloud provider and use a tool like `pm2` to manage it, which is what I do.
+Or you could run it in a VM on a cloud provider and use a tool like `pm2` to manage it.
+Depending on the PaaS you choose, you might need to configure the webserver to support websocket connections over a reverse proxy.

+Getting the backend production-ready can be a headache.
+LMK if you'd like someone (me, Tyler) to set it up for you.

 ## Desktop